tektechnologies/Instructor-Prep/201/class-09.md

 const globalVariable2 = [0, 1, 2];
 const myForm = document.getElementById('my-form');

-//create an instance of PersonConstructor and save it to the sam variable
+//create an instance of PersonConstructor and save it to the name variable
 //note that we can do this before the constructor function declaration const bud = new PersonConstructor('Bud', 'Squirrel', 'Macintosh');
 const doyle = new PersonConstructor('Doyle', 'Stubs', 'Johnson');